 From there, things get set in motion as Grayfield is allowed up to Sanzionare’s penthouse.
 He changes into his uniform on the elevator before confirming a communicative transmission with Ken.
 Eventually, the lift reaches the particular floor as Marco riddles it with bullets.
 When it opens however, he finds it empty.
 It turns out that SuperPro expected this as he climbed out through the emergency shaft and used the cables to go one floor above the suite.
 Just as he learns that Phil is on the 45th floor, Sanzionare catches up and opens fire.
 SuperPro dodges the opposing gunfire, but he ends up falling through a trap door and lands upon the football-themed battleground as he’s shocked to see Jane tied up to a goalpost.

-She tells her boyfriend to stay, but it’s too late as gets blasted by a Concussion Mortar just as Marco confronts him.
+She tells her boyfriend to stay back, but it’s too late as gets blasted by a Concussion Mortar just as Marco confronts him.
 Ken sees their foe through the camera as he analyses the suit before telling Phil to attack his shoulder couplings due to them containing the “major network feed for his arms”.
 SuperPro recovers and proceeds to attack Sanzionare’s shoulder armaments, causing him to malfunction.
 Marco tries to fire back, but his suit’s weapons systems are down.
 As such, he orders his computer system to initiate the “Goal Line Stand” as a full arsenal of guns, lasers and spikes pop out to attack.
 SuperPro swiftly makes his way past the full-on barrage before he reaches Jane and helps her escape by ripping the goal post out of the ground.
 Ken tells him to head for the roof, to which he and Dixon proceed to do.

 Grayfield and Dixon manage to reach the rooftop before he asks Reid what they should do now.
 Ken exclaims that he’s trying to find an air duct for them to climb into, but he can’t find one in time as Marco catches up.
 As such, SuperPro attempts to kick him.
 However, Sanzionare grabs his leg and proceeds to dangle him over the side.
 Jane tries to stop him, but ends up getting slapped away.
 Marco then exclaims about all of the devious ventures from their recent past that Phil has stopped.
 From there, he begins to drop Phil.
 Fortunately, he managed to reach up in time in order to grab onto Sanzionare’s hand as he jolts his foe down alongside him.